programminghistorian/jekyll/en/lessons/scalable-reading-of-structured-data.md

       scale_x_date(date_breaks = "1 day", date_labels = "%b %d") +
       scale_y_continuous(breaks = seq(0, 400, by = 50)) +
       theme(axis.text.x=element_text(angle=40, hjust=1)) +
-      labs(title = "Figure 1 - Daily tweets dispersed on whether or not they\ncontain #sesamestreet", y="Number of Tweets", x="Date", subtitle = "Period: 4 december 2021 - 13 december 2021", caption = "Total number of tweets: 2.413") +
+      labs(title = "Figure 1 - Daily tweets dispersed on whether or not they\ncontain #sesamestreet", y="Number of Tweets", x="Date", subtitle = "Period: 4 December 2021 - 13 December 2021", caption = "Total number of tweets: 2413") +
       guides(linetype = guide_legend(title = "Whether or not the\ntweet contains \n#sesamestreet"))

 {% include figure.html filename="scalable-reading-of-structured-data-1.png" alt="Plot that shows the distribution of harvested tweets from the 4th of December 2021 until the 13th of December 2021" caption="Daily tweets in the period from 4 December 2021 until 13 December 2021 dispersed on whether or not they contain '#sesamestreet'.
 The tweets from this period were collected by a freetext search on 'sesamestreet' without the hashtag.
 The total number of tweets returned was 2413." %}